This post was originally written in January 2018 and updated in January 2021.

 The tools: Trello, Todoist, and Bullet Journal

-I will dedicate a separate post to my full productivity tool stack, but here I’ll just mention the ones directly related to the planning process.
+I have dedicated a separate post to my full productivity tool stack, but here I’ll just mention the ones directly related to the planning process.

 I use Trello to create my yearly goals.
 It allows for a lot of customizations, and adding covers for each objective makes it part planner, part vision board.
 At a glance, it’s already clear what your goals are.
 I’d often add the monthly tasks here, too, as it gives me the continuity and clarity I need.
 I’ve tried adding labels for each objective and tagging monthly tasks, but I find that if you have more than 5 objectives it gets very confusing.